-Full-time chemistry faculty teach a wide range of curricula: a preparatory course (31), majors courses in General Chemistry (1A and 1B) and Organic Chemistry (12A and 12B), and chemistry for allied health majors (30A and 30B).
-Discipline faculty also co-teach the Environmental Studies course.
+Full-time Chemistry faculty teach a wide range of curricula: a preparatory course (31), majors courses in General Chemistry (1A and 1B) and Organic Chemistry (12A and 12B), and chemistry for allied health majors (30A and 30B).
+Discipline faculty have also taught the EVST 5: Energy and Sustainability and VWT 23: The Fundamentals of Wine Science.
 Chemistry is a fundamentally hands-on, analytical subject requiring not just expert content knowledge but specialized teaching skills that support student learning of analytical, technical, safety, and procedural skills.
 Each course requires prep for an intensive lab component with unique activities every week.
 General Chemistry and Organic Chemistry faculty prepare for 2 different labs every week.
 Each lab requires specialized content knowledge, techniques, instrumentation knowledge, safety training, and multi-tasking ability to ensure that labs optimize learning, safety, and efficiency.
 Equipment may need special set-up procedures, trouble-shooting, and close-down procedures that require extra time before, during, and after the lab.
-Some faculty also take on honors and independent study projects that may require extra time in the lab.
+Faculty also take on honors and independent study projects that may require extra time in the lab.
 Faculty also need to constantly review and revise lab manuals to incorporate sustainable measures and cost-effectiveness and to improve safety.
-We plan to create an Environmental Chemistry course for GE students and new full-time faculty would help in this effort.
+We have also created an Environmental Chemistry Chem 6, for GE and EVST students and new full-time faculty would help in this effort.
 It falls to full time faculty to acquire new and replacement equipment as technology changes; to organize training for the new equipment; and to develop and incorporate new lab activities to fully utilize this equipment.
 Full time faculty must also attend meetings to advocate for new equipment, new training, and new facilities.
 Full-time faculty also troubleshoot, repair, contact company service techs, and do regular maintenance of major instrumentation.
-They also prepare paperwork every year to request for lab tech and equipment.
+They also prepare paperwork to request for lab tech and equipment.
 This has been and will continue to be a time-intensive process due to a high turnover in lab tech personnel and aging equipment and instrumentation.
 Discipline faculty have to constantly review current lab facilities for repairs and improvements so that they can advocate and plan for new facilities to accommodate our growing program.
-Full-time faculty actively participate in science and engineering activities: e.g., planning for 4 science seminars every year, poster session, Chemistry Club, STEM-focused conferences (e.g., HSI-grant, Transforming STEM, Advanced Placement, ACS meetings, the new Guided Pathways initiative, etc).
+Full-time faculty actively participate in science and engineering activities.
 Faculty also participate in partnership initiatives with companies (e.g. environmental monitoring and Form Factor) for potential internship positions, job prospects, and collaboration in developing curriculum.
 Full time faculty in Chemistry ensure that our department not only grows, but it grows in an intelligent way that serves other disciplines and keeps pace with 21st century advances.

 b.
-Total number of primary sections as identified in data taught in the discipline in each of the last six semesters (use data from link above):
+Total number of primary sections as identified in data taught in the discipline in each of the last six semesters (use data link from page 1):

-Fall 2014 Spring 2015 Fall 2015 Spring 2016 Fall 2016 Spring 2017 15 14 16 15 18 16 c.
-Student enrollments in the classes taught or number of students served in each of the last six semesters (use data from link above):
+Fall 2021 Spring 2022 Fall 2022 Spring 2023 Fall 2023 Spring 2024 20 19 20 18 21 22 c.
+Student enrollments (FTES) in the classes taught (use data link from page 1)or number of students served in each of the last six semesters: